dbos-inc/dbos-docs/docs/tutorials/transaction-tutorial.md

 description: Learn how to perform database operations
 ---

-In this guide, you'll learn how to perform database operations in Operon.
+In this guide, you'll learn how to perform database operations in DBOS.

 :::info

-Operon supports Postgres-compatible application databases.
+DBOS supports Postgres-compatible application databases.

 :::

-To perform operations on your application database in Operon, you use a _transaction_ function.
+To perform operations on your application database in DBOS, you use a _transaction_ function.
 As their name implies, these functions execute as [database transactions](https://en.wikipedia.org/wiki/Database_transaction).

 Transaction functions must be annotated with the [`@Transaction`](../api-reference/decorators#transaction) decorator and must have a [`TransactionContext`](../api-reference/contexts#transactioncontextt) as their first argument.
-Like for other Operon functions, inputs and outputs must be serializable to JSON.
+As with other DBOS functions, inputs and outputs must be serializable to JSON.
 The [`TransactionContext`](../api-reference/contexts#transactioncontextt) provides a `.client` field you can use to transactionally interact with the database, so you don't need to worry about managing database connections.
 By default, this is a [Knex.js](https://knexjs.org/) client.
 We like Knex because it's lightweight and helps us write fast and type-safe queries.